-By contrast with the redistricting recommendation for Christina and Red Clay Consolidated School District, the Advisory Committee's recommendation that the Colonial School District should no longer serve City of Wilmington students has not yet resulted in consistent support or a clear path forward.
+School District, the Advisory Committee's recommendation for Christina and Red Clay Consolidated School District, the Advisory Committee's recommendation that the Colonial School District should no longer serve City of Wilmington students has not yet resulted in consistent support or a clear path forward.
 On October 13, 2015 the Colonial School Board resolved to continue to serve City of Wilmington students and preserve its current boundary in the City of Wilmington.
-Discussions are underway with the Commission to consider alternatives that might garner the support of both the Colonial School Board and the Commission that would serve the best interests of the students.
+Discussions are underway with the Commission to consider alternatives that might garner the support of both the Colonial School Board and the Commission and that would serve the best interests of the students.
 The issues and circumstances are described in the final section of Part III.
 It is anticipated that we will come to a shared position for inclusion in the final plan submitted to the State Board.